There’s this memory that keeps coming to my mind recently.

 I stood, turned around, walked out of the building, and was at the airport less than eight hours later.

 After that, I started one more part time community college semester online just to appease those who asked, “But what are you doing with your life?”
 It got dropped when I became too ill with what turned out to be mold poisoning, and I didn’t look back.
-After sorting out the mold, septum surgery, so on, well, that was when Dad died.
+After sorting out the mold, getting a relevant surgery, so on, well, that was when Dad died.
 And suddenly I was making money, a landlord, and the fact that I spent all day writing and being a housewife (finally fell in love with the right girl who wanted what I did) suddenly seemed valid.

 So I felt like I could focus on that: being a housewife with my own projects.
 I published several books, and translated my nonfiction into becoming an alternative sexuality educator.
 I started taking a self paced online butler school course I was actually passionate about.
 I talked about books with friends and did challenges together and journaled and volunteered at the library and learned and read and wrote.